Information for applicants

 Applications must be received by:

-14th February 2021 for small grants/ applications from individuals
+14th February each year for small grants/ applications from individuals

-14th March 2021 for larger grants/applications from groups or societies.
+14th March each year for larger grants/applications from groups or societies.

 Applications can be made on-line – or if preferred a copy of the application form can be emailed to you – please contact us to request a copy.